-Here are fresh ways to get your children thinking about God:
+Here are a couple of ways to help your children along their journey.

 Serving others is a great way to teach kids to not only think about others, but also appreciate the things they might take for granted.
-From something as simple as dishing out food at a soup kitchen or going on a missions trip.The lessons a child will learn as they serve alongside older Christians are priceless.
+From something as simple as volunteering at a soup kitchen or going on a mission trip - the lessons a child will learn as they serve alongside older Christians are priceless.

 Share this post